The Beginning of Jesus’ Ministry

 The Jews present, however, thought that Jesus was referring to the Temple, a structure that in its current form took 46 years to build.
 How, they scoffed, could anyone claim to be able to rebuild the Temple in three days?
 It was a point that annoyed them for years.
 They even brought it up at Jesus’ crucifixion (Matthew 27:40).

 Jesus remained in Jerusalem for the Passover feast.
-We will be taking note of these yearly attendance of the Passover as they serve as markers of the passing years.
+We will be taking note of these yearly attendances of the Passover as they serve as markers of the passing years.
 Since this Passover came shortly after Jesus’ baptism, it marks the beginning of Jesus’s first year of teaching.

-While in Jerusalem, Jesus began to gives signs, meaning that he performed several miracles in the presence of people.
+While in Jerusalem, Jesus began to give signs, meaning that he performed several miracles in the presence of people.
 These signs caused people to believe that he was the Messiah (John 20:30-31).
 While people put their confidence in Jesus (John 2:23), Jesus did not put his confidence in the people (John 2:24).
 [The word “commit” in verse 24 is the same word translated “believe” in verse 23.]
 Jesus knew the hearts of men and understood how fickle men could be.
 He didn’t need for anyone to explain this to him because he was God and knew the hearts of men since he was their Creator (Jeremiah 17:9-10).
 Thus Jesus did not discuss any of his plans with his new followers.
 In fact, Jesus’ encounter with Nicodemus in John 3 illustrates this reluctance to be forthright early in his ministry.